 Up to this point, California has been a consistently high ranking state (excluding its middling ranks for state legislators and college graduation rate).
 However, the Golden State plummeted with its taxes on feminine hygiene products, coming in dead last with a tax of 7.25%.

-Despite not coming 1st for any single factor, New York’s consistently high rankings allowed it to finish in 1st place overall.
+Despite only coming 1st for one factor, Maryland’s consistently high rankings allowed it to finish in 1st place overall.
 It scored very highly for various factors, including female annual earnings, gender pay gap size and proportion of women-owned firms.

-Wyoming finished in 37th, although we were a little surprised that it wasn’t lower.
-The state didn’t score any points in three of the factors and did poorly in two others.
+Elsewhere in the rankings, Wyoming finished in 36th – however, we were a little surprised that it wasn’t lower.
+The state didn’t score any points in two of the factors and did very poorly in two others.
 It looks like it was saved by its high proportion of women-owned firms and its relatively low feminine hygiene product tax.